onpuppet/puppet-monitoring/README.md

 ### Custom Facts

 This module relies on a set of custom facts to detect any services installed.
-These facts are refreshed at the end of any ordinary Puppet run using the yuav-refacter module.
+These facts are refreshed at the end of any ordinary Puppet run using the onpuppet-refacter module.
 This ensures that if another module installs any of these services, the fact values will be updated to reflect this new state before installing monitoring plugins

 #### Apache facts